By Mor Ahuvia, Threat Prevention Product Marketing Manager

 - Code Flow Analysis, which recognizes malicious code flow patterns

 An uber-AI engine that interprets and weighs dozens of engines’ risk scores can be used to reach a single and final ‘malicious’ or ‘benign’ verdict.
 And finally false positives can be minimized using a dedicated self-learning engine.
 Heuristics should be continually optimized to detect the latest threats in the wild, as these evolve and change over time.

 By investing in zero-day threat prevention, organizations can save money and breach-related costs downstream by blocking more attacks upstream.
 When emulation is fast, verdicts are accurate, and network protection follows users seamlessly throughout their usual workflows, prevention becomes not only possible, but practical.

-Coming next: Stay tuned for Part 3, learn four best practices for configuring network security against zero day threats, to provide the best network protection without incurring additional management overhead.
+Part 3 of this blog highlights the four best practices for configuring network security against zero day threats, to provide the best network protection without incurring additional management overhead.